linode/linode_api4-python/examples/install-on-linode/README.md

 **Unauthenticated Services** - This application accesses several public functions of the Linode API, including `linode.kernels()`, `regions()`, and a single public StackScript (presumably controlled by the application's author).
-The StackScript needs to be public so that the authenticated user's account can access it in order to install it on the Linode.
+The StackScript needs to be public so that the authenticated user's account can access it in order to install it on the Instance.

 **Object Retreival** - This application retrieves objects from the Linode API in two ways: both as a list, and as a single requested object.
 Lists are retrieved by asking the